Lin Biao: "Lin Biao incident" and death

-Subsequent scholarship and reliable eyewitness accounts

 A six-month investigation by Western scholars in 1994 examined evidence in Russia, Mongolia, mainland China, the United States, and Taiwan, and came to a number of conclusions, some of which were contrary to the official Chinese version of events.
 The study confirmed Lin Biao, Ye Qun, and Lin Liguo were all killed in the crash.
 Lin's aircraft was travelling away from the Soviet Union at the time of its crash, making the exact sequence of events before Lin's death more confusing, and casting doubt on the possibility that Lin was attempting to seek asylum in the USSR.
 Lin's wife and son may have forced Lin to board the aircraft against his will.
 Several senior leaders within the Communist Party hierarchy knew Lin and his family would flee, but chose not to attempt to stop their flight.
 According to this study, Lin had attempted to contact the Kuomintang in Taiwan on two separate occasions shortly before his death.
-The findings of Lin's attempt to contact the Kuomintang supported earlier rumors from inside China that Lin was secretly negotiating with Chiang's government in order to restore the Kuomintang government in mainland China in return for a high position in the new government.
-The claims of Lin's contact with the Kuomintang have never been formally confirmed nor denied by either the governments in Beijing or Taipei.

-The eyewitness account of Zhang Ning, who was Lin Liguo's fiancée before his death, and another witness who requested anonymity, indicate a sequence of events different from the official narrative.
-According to Zhang, Lin Biao had become extremely passive and inactive by 1971.
-When Lin Liguo informed Ye Qun that Mao was preparing to strip Ye of her Politburo seat, the two became convinced their family would be purged if they failed to act, and developed a plan to escape.